g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/20-vpn-interprovider-option-b.md

   10.2.30.254:201:10.2.30.254/32
 *                         172.16.3.6                              65503 I
 ```
-Ok, both routers are advertising the VPN routes, as expected.
+Ok, both routers are advertising the VPN routes as expected.

 Everything looks so easy!
-Let's check the routing-table of the VRF:
+Let's check the routing table of the VRF:
 ```
 root@R1> show route table VRF-C2-SPOKE.inet.0